Historia de San Martín y de la emancipación sudamericana: The book

 Mitre began to work on the biography of San Martín right after ending his presidency.
 He wrote his initial project to Mariano Balcarce: he wanted to write two books, History of San Martín from 1812 to 1822, from San Martín's arrival to Buenos Aires to the Guayaquil conference, and The Ostracism and Apotheosis of General San Martín, with his life afterwards.
 Balcarce sent him the personal documents of San Martín in Europe for his work.

 However, unlike the case of Rivadavia, San Martín's support to the Latin American integration contradicted the strong centralism of the government party.
 As a result, the biography modified details about his biography.
 The Spanish American wars of independence are not treated as a continent-wide revolution, but merely as an Argentine revolution that extends freedom to Chile and Peru.
 Simón Bolívar is portrayed instead as a conqueror, annexing the new free countries into an artificial unity.
 The war is described to be separatist from the beginning, and encouraged and supported by Britain.
 However, in the specific case of San Martín this scenario could seem contradictory, as he had left America as a child and served for the Spanish army for 22 years.
 As a result, his military career in Spain is summarized in six pages (the whole book has more than six hundred), giving very little detail about him before his arrival to Buenos Aires.
 As for the reason for his departure from the Spanish army to join the South American ones, the book describes that "he decided to return to his distant nation, which he had always loved as a true mother, to offer her his sword and devote her his life".
-Meaning, that his first six years living in America shaped his personality more than the twenty eight he had lived so far in Spain.
+Meaning, that his first six years living in America shaped his personality more than the twenty eight he had lived till then in Spain.
 This point generated controversy among historians.

 The second projected volume, with the life of San Martín after his military career, was never written.
 Historian Norberto Galasso considers that his late life was full of events that would contradict the portrait of San Martín by Mitre: his rivalry with Rivadavia, his rejection of the execution of Manuel Dorrego and his conflict with Juan Lavalle, his support to Juan Manuel de Rosas (including the gift of his sword), and his repudiation to the French and Anglo-French blockades and the role of the unitarians in them.

 The book was finally edited in 1887.